 The one-on-one counseling sessions are vital to our patient’s success.
 These counseling sessions are where the patient can talk about the issues they might be facing, express their concerns and fears, and connect with someone on a deeper level for a while.
 The personal counseling sessions are one of the best sources of strength and support that our patients have in their treatment program.

-Khalia is one of those counselors, and she understands how important her role is in the lives of the patients she comes into contact with.
+Khalia is one of those counselors, and she understands how important her role is in the lives of the patients with whom she comes into contact.
 Seeing the positive effect that her work at Serenity has helps her to stay passionate and motivated.
 “A lot of times, when they come in, they could be broken, or feeling emotionally distraught and not knowing how to deal with things,” Khalia says.
 “You see them begin to adapt, to change, to understand self.
-As they do that, you’re in awe of the person that you saw originally coming in, now.
+As they do that, you’re in awe of the person that you saw initially coming in, now.
 One of the things I try to offer is a judgment-free zone.
-They get judged enough in the world, they don’t need it from me.”
+They get judged enough in the world; they don’t need it from me.”
 This compassion is just one of the ways that our staff members connect with our patients on a deeper level.

-Counseling sessions are also very helpful in letting the patients see just how important every part of the rehabilitation program is to their successful recovery.
+Counseling sessions are also beneficial in letting the patients see just how important every part of the rehabilitation program is to their successful recovery.
 Jane, another member of our counseling staff, uses some of the time she spends with her patients to work on finding the reasons behind their substance abuse.
-“The individual counseling session is very important,” she explains.
-“Where a lot of the work, I think, is done in treatment is through the individual counseling sessions to get down to the reasons of ‘why’.”
-In the more personal setting of a one-on-one counseling session, the patient is able to focus more intensively on digging deep to address those issues, and in learning what may be contributing to their addictive behaviors.
+“The individual counseling session is essential,” she explains.
+“Where a lot of the work, I think, is done in treatment is through the individual counseling sessions to get down to the reasons of ‘why.’”
+In the more personal setting of a one-on-one counseling session, the patient can focus more intensively on digging deep to address those issues, and in learning what may be contributing to their addictive behaviors.

 Transitioning from Chaos to a Structured Routine

 This ability to relate with and understand our patients on a deeper level often comes from personal familiarity with addiction and recovery.
-Carmella, yet another member of our counseling staff, knows from her own experience the effects that substance abuse can have, not only on the individual but also on their loved ones.
+Carmella, yet another member of our counseling staff, knows from her own experience the effects that substance abuse can have, not only on the individual but also for their loved ones.
 “I come from a family of alcoholics,” she shares.
-“I’ve seen the effect that it had, and I know that it’s draining, not only on the abuser of the drug, but on the family as well.
+“I’ve seen the effect that it had, and I know that it’s draining, not only on the abuse of the drug but the family as well.
 We were struggling just as much.
 Here, I have the opportunity to help those who are struggling.”

-Even with all of the support, encouragement, and compassion that is shown by our counselors, the transition from a chaotic lifestyle of addiction to a structured daily routine is still very difficult for some patients.
+Even with all of the support, encouragement, and compassion that is shown by our counselors, the transition from a chaotic lifestyle of addiction to a structured daily routine is still challenging for some patients.
 In some cases, a different kind of counseling is needed.
 Zach is the Director of Behavioral Intervention at Serenity Recovery.
 For many of our patients, his role at our treatment center can often be the determining factor in the successful completion of our program.
-“People don’t show up here because their life was amazing and everything was fantastic,” he explains, “they show up here because they were losing everything, or they did lose everything.
-Behavioral Intervention is really just to keep on track to that main goal to be clean and sober and walk out of here with a certificate.”
+“People don’t show up here because their life was amazing and everything was fantastic,” he explains, “they come here because they were losing everything, or they did lose everything.
+Behavioral Intervention is just to keep on track to that primary goal to be clean and sober and walk out of here with a certificate.”
 Zach’s ability to help keep people on track comes in part from his understanding of what they are feeling.
 “I see myself,” he says.
-“I was a heroin and crack addict for 8 years.
-I tried to run away from programs, I tried to manipulate myself and my own ideas, pretty much play mental gymnastics.
-You make yourself believe that you’re going to be fine, when really you’re not.”
+“I was a heroin and crack addict for eight years.
+I tried to run away from programs, I tried to manipulate myself and my ideas, pretty much play mental gymnastics.
+You make yourself believe that you’re going to be okay when you’re not.”